MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 Task \#1: Create flow
 ---------------------------

-1. Open the Campus Management solution.
+1. Open your Campus Management solution.

     -   Sign in to <https://make.powerapps.com>